-- help you understand the language around personalized learning and agency.
+- Help you understand the language around personalized learning and agency.

-- understand the different approaches for teaching and learning.
+- Understand the different approaches for teaching and learning.

-- understand Universal Design for Learning as the foundation to create learner-centered environments.
+- Understand Universal Design for Learning as the foundation to create learner-centered environments.

-- design Learner Profiles and Personal Learning Backpacks.
+- Design Learner Profiles and Personal Learning Backpacks.

-- have the research and resources to support your journey to learner agency.
+- Have the research and resources to support your journey to learner agency.

-- help close the skills gap by empowering learners to acquire the skills needed for their future.
+- Help close the skills gap by empowering learners to acquire the skills needed for their future.

 Updated Charts on Teaching and Learning

 This chart is meant as a guide and to calm the fears about changing what teachers know and do around teaching and learning.
 It is an updated version of the PDI Chart.
 How much value a teacher feels is in all of the approaches.
 It is all about the “person” who is learning.
 That can be the student and the teacher who is also learning about changing their teaching practice.
-Moving to agency takes time for students AND teachers.
-Students may not be ready to let go or have learned how to “do school” and may resist change.
-Teachers may not have the support, resources, or time to jump in and change how they teach right away.
-There is a link on this page to download the chart.

 Teaching and Learning Continuum Moving to Personalized, Competency-Based Education and Learner Agency

-The Teaching and Learning Continuum was designed to support changing teaching practice and replaces the Stages of PLE chart.
-Teachers may not have the tools, resources, and support to change teaching practice on their own.
-The main challenge for teachers is time.
 Teachers have demonstrated how they can use this chart to take an existing lesson and look at areas where they can bring in voice, choice, and autonomy so students start developing learner agency.
 This is also a tool that schools can use to work together to change the culture.

-New Resources on UDL, Learner Profiles, Backpack
+UDL, Learner Profiles, and Learner Backpack

 Taking what you learned about UDL and starting with the WHY of Learning, this post shares how you can use the “Me as a Learner” form to help understand how learners learn best.
 Then learners can create a Learner Profile with Strengths, Competencies, Challenges, and Wishes along with words that best describe them.